St Antony's College

 Selected Research Interests

-identity, glocalization, international education, educator training, pedagogy, organizational culture, social inequality, social minorities, play, risk, motorsport, Japan/Asia-pacific
+Social cohesion, identity, glocalization, international education, educator training, pedagogy, organizational culture, social inequality, social minorities, play, risk, motorsport, digital methodology, Japan/Asia-pacific

-I am currently an Associate Researcher at the Graduate School of Teacher Education, Tokyo Gakugei University, a post I will hold throughout my doctoral research period.
-At present, I also fulfill a number of other roles parallel to this position, including working as an assistant for IB Educator Certificate (IBEC) consultants in the International Baccalaureate Organization (IBO), and as a Guest Lecturer at the College of Education, Psychology and Human Studies, Aoyama Gakuin University.
+I am currently an Associate Researcher at the Graduate School of Teacher Education, Tokyo Gakugei University, a post I continue to hold throughout my fieldwork period.
+At present, I also fulfill a number of parallel roles, including working as an assistant for IB Educator Certificate (IBEC) consultants at the International Baccalaureate Organization (IBO), and as a Guest Lecturer at the College of Education, Psychology and Human Studies, Aoyama Gakuin University.

-This research has received funding from the Japan Foundation.
+This research has received funding from the Japan Foundation Endowment Committee.